VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: special_folder_id
     An unsigned integer that specifies the folder integer ID.

+.. c:type:: has_tracker_data
+Boolean flag which is set if a TrackerDataBlock structure is present.

+*Example: lnk.has_tracker_data*

 .. c:type:: tracker_data
 The TrackerDataBlock structure specifies data that can be used to resolve a link target if it is not found in its original location when the link is resolved.
 This data is passed to the Link Tracking service to find the link target.